aalicc/HyPlantBox/README.md

     interference.
 Another option would be complete replacement of Ruuvitags for a different sensor with a different communication type.
 * Occasional website crashes due to database Locking.
-    Periodic crashes of the website resulting from database congestion caused by multiple concurrent script accesses.Resolution of this problem would be to reboot the Raspberry Pi, or manual restart of the web application, but this is not recommended.
+     </br>Periodic crashes of the website resulting from database congestion caused by
+    multiple concurrent script accesses.Resolution of this problem would be to reboot the Raspberry Pi, or manual restart of the web application, but this is not recommended.
 * Exposure to water may disrupt the accuracy of water level measurements.
-    If the water exposure is unavoidable, it is recommended to consider replacing the HC-SR04 with the waterproof version.
+     </br>If the water exposure is unavoidable, it is recommended to consider replacing the
+    HC-SR04 with the waterproof version.

 ## Contact info